alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 This is where players select what they want to do: **Trade, Battle (Colosseum), or Cancel**.
 Both players must select the same option (or cancel at any time).

-Both gameboys will continuously send what menu is currently selected, the messages are sent twice and then there's one acknowledge before repeating the loop:
+Both gameboys will continuously send what menu is currently being selected, the messages are sent twice and then there's one acknowledge before repeating the loop:

 | #MSG    | MASTER       | SLAVE       |